 Kiran started with the High School Band program in her freshman year, qualifying and playing with the marching band.
-She initially played alto saxophone but switched to baritone saxophone.
+She initially played alto saxophone but switched from alto saxophone in 7th grade to tenor saxophone then switched again from tenor to baritone saxophone in 8th grade.
 She was very excited to be in the band.
 She had challenges making friends in high school, but the band provided her with a home.
 She worked hard and eventually became a band captain.
 She loved giving back, volunteering to play in any band program for which she qualified.
 She played in the Marching Band at football games, the Stage Band, the pit band at high school plays, the Wind Ensemble for concert performances, and marched with the band during Veteran’s Day observances at Montgomery Park.

 Last night during her the final performance with the Wind Ensemble, she introduced the piece of music the musicians were about to perform.
 The music, Unquiet Hours, was composed by David Biedenbender.
 The musicians dedicated their performance to mental health and Kiran was chosen to explain to the audience the challenges of mental health and the reason why the band decided to dedicate their performance to mental health.